Generate crawling code with AI¶

 }

-By default, Scrapy rate limits requests.
+By default, Scrapy rate-limits requests.
 For https://books.toscrape.com, however, it is safe to use a higher concurrency and a lower delay, and it will make running the spider much quicker.

-Now run the spider:
+Now run the books spider again with the

-It will add the 32 books from the Mystery category to books.jsonl
+It will add the 32 books from the Mystery category to books.jsonl.

-Next steps#
+Next steps¶

 Congratulations!
 You have successfully used AI to generate maintainable web scraping code.